fionamcc/Docs/interproscan/using_iprs_cmd.rst

     All the options supplied after the image name are GOanna options

-**-i /rsgrps/shaneburgess/amanda/i5k/interproscan/pnnl_10000.fasta:** input FASTA file
+**-i /rsgrps/shaneburgess/amanda/i5k/interproscan/pnnl_10000.fasta:** local path to input FASTA file.
+You can also use the mounted file path: /data/pnnl_10000.fasta

 **-d outdir_10000:** output directory name